David-Koshkadze/pericare/posts/25/index.en.md

 ---
-title: 'If a woman and the family are informed about pregnancy, trouble and complications can be prevented'
+title: "If a woman and the family are informed about pregnancy, trouble and complications can be prevented"
-date: 'March 7, 2021'
+date: "March 7, 2021"
 sort_by: 25
-excerpt: 'Pregnancy is a special period of a woman's life.
-But often, along with joy and happiness...'
+excerpt: "Pregnancy is a special period of a woman's life.
+But often, along with joy and happiness..."
-cover_image: '/images/posts/25.jpg'
+cover_image: "/images/posts/25.jpg"
 ---

 Pregnancy is a special period of a woman's life.
 But often, along with joy and happiness, pregnancy turns into a period of confusion, fear, anxiety, thoughtlessness and depression.
 The conception of a new life, along with great expectations, is a great challenge for the body, and this responsible test awaits not only the physical, but also the mental health of a woman.
 The reasons for excitement may be: fear of responsibility, fear of childbirth, changes in body shape, health problems.